ANZ is offering 70,000 bonus Qantas Points and $0 first year annual fee for new applicants of the ANZ Frequent Flyer Platinum Card.

 - Extended Warranty Insurance

-- Access to Visa Platinum Concierge and Visa Platinum privileges
+Along with access to Visa Platinum Concierge and Visa Platinum privileges.

 This guide references some of the benefits of insurance policies provided with this card.
 You should read the PDS and obtain independent professional advice before obtaining this product.